dasch-swiss/dsp-das/docs/user-guide/project.md

 ![Data model.](../assets/images/data-model-list-browser.png)

 If you click on a data model name from the list, you get access to the detailed view of the data model (= ontology editor).
 It can be edited only by project admins.
 However, **any other logged-in users can see the data model in read mode only**.
+Logged-out users don't have access yet.

 ### Create your data model